Best Back Workout Exercises For Building Muscle

 Tempo: Slow and controlled, 3 seconds up, 3 seconds down

-Chest Supported Dumbbell Rows
+Chest-Supported Dumbbell Rows

 Let your arms hang down in front of you, with your palms facing each other.
-Lock you shoulder blades down by squeezing them together to prime yourself for the movement, and then row the dumbbells up and back towards your hips.
+Lock your shoulder blades down by squeezing them together to prime yourself for the movement, and then row the dumbbells up and back towards your hips.

-Lower them back down slowly to complete one rep of the chest supported row.
+Lower them back down slowly to complete one rep of the chest-supported row.

 Sets: 4 sets with 10 to 12 reps per set